anunay999/neuro-trail/README.md

 ## Project Setup

 ### Prerequisites
 - **Ensure the required EPUB files are placed in the books folder before building the Docker image.**
+- default Ollama model is deepseek-r1:1.5b.
+To use a different model, update the environment variables in the docker-compose.yml file accordingly.

 ### Initialize the Project with Docker